erick-ross/dimension-sequences/README.md

 To run the computations for the full space, one can execute the following.
-To run these for the new space, just replace `FS` with `NS` in the following commnds.
+To run these for the new space, just replace `FS` with `NS` in the following commands.
 ```
 $ # Search the level-indexed sequences
 $ sage compute.sage search-level FS